mahmoud/sedimental/entries/hatnote_top.md

 title: Announcing the Hatnote Top 100
 ---

-Between tinkering on and maintaining our projects, one thing we love at Wikipedia is the community.
-Besides requests for [mobile versions][l2w_app] of Hatnote projects, one area that continues to draw Wikipedians' interest is contextualizing what happens on Wikipedia.
-And who can blame them?
-Wikipedia is always growing, brimming with vital information, as well as those hidden gems.
+One thing you have to love about Wikipedia is the community.
+No other site's users are more critical to the project's success.
+And besides requests for [mobile versions][l2w_app] of Hatnote projects, one area that continues to draw community interest is contextualizing Wikipedia activity.
+Wikipedia is centered around knowledge, always growing, and it's important to remember that the insight of our favorite community-run encyclopedia often follows the focus of its massive readership.

-To shine some light on both of these, we're pleased to announce the newest addition to the Hatnote family: The Hatnote Top 100, available at **[top.hatnote.com][top]**.
+To shed more light on Wikipedia's reading habits, we're pleased to announce the newest addition to the Hatnote family: **The Hatnote Top 100**, available at **[top.hatnote.com][top]**.
 Because we can't pass up a good headwear-based pun.

 Updated daily, the Top 100 is a chart of the most-visited articles on Wikipedia.
 Unlike the edit-oriented [Listen to Wikipedia][l2w] and